jaw58307/AuroraScan/README.md

-# AuroraScan - Network Packet Analyzer
+# AuroraScan - Network Packet Analyzer and Detector

 ## Overview
-AuroraScan is a network packet analyzer tool designed for capturing and analyzing network packets.
+AuroraScan is a network packet analyzer and dector  tool designed for capturing , analyzing  and detecting Maliciou network packets.
 This is the initial phase of development, and updates will be made periodically.

 ## Features
 - Packet capturing from selected network interfaces